 This may involve changing your appearance such as how you dress, your hair or your make-up.
-It can also involve use of bathrooms and changing rooms that suit your gender identity.
-It can also include the use of binding or tucking to feel more comfortable in your gender.
+It can also involve the use of bathrooms and changing rooms that suit your gender identity.

 Part of coming out can be asking people to call you by a different name or use a different pronoun.
 Some trans people refer to the name they were given at birth as their "birthname" or "deadname".
 Pronouns are words you use to talk about someone when you don't use their name for example he/him/his, her/she/hers or they/them/theirs.